 Westport has become one of the most affluent suburbs in America, culturally rich, filled with a blend of old Yankee farmers, academics, and professionals from all fields, reflecting its international flavor.
 Yet, it still retains the old New England small-town charm on many of its streets.

 Recently renovated, the Westport Library is a full-service community hub on the Saugatuck River with the latest technology, including the MakerSpace – a place for creation, collaboration, innovation, and entrepreneurship, plus space to record your own podcasts, have a meeting or quietly study.
 The main hall is has hosted lecturers, artists, authors and concerts.
-There is even a good cafe on site with a riverside deck for coffee and snacks.
-A well-stocked children's library is a vibrant spot, with loads of events and even a toy lending library.
+There is even an excellent cafe on-site with a riverside deck with wifi.
+A well-stocked children's library is vibrant, with loads of events and even a toy lending library.

 Westport boasts three town beaches, over twenty town parks, and Connecticut’s first state park, Sherwood Island State Park.
 Westport’s Compo Beach includes a sandy beach, skate park, playground, picnic area, ballfields, and marina.
 The Longshore Club Park and Golf Course includes a private sailing school, community pool, and skating rink.
 Westport is also home to a rich cultural scene with the Westport Country Playhouse, Levitt Pavilion for the Performing Arts, and many other active cultural organizations.